 Important note on potential itinerary changes

 Thai people are fluid and roll with the changes.
 Often, as those who have traveled beyond the West may know, things do change, buses can be late, things don’t always run on time.
 We will do our best but we need you to be patient and understanding with changes that will inevitably take place.
-We also may find that the meditation retreat happens best on Monday and Tuesday and the visit to Mor Noi is better on Wednesday.
 It is essential that those who come on the trip recognize that things flow better when you try not to impose too much of your agenda on it.
 What we have provided for you is a general outline.
 But know this. . .
 This itinerary is subject to change.